quentin-drucker/COM440-Final/README.md

 ---

-# Future Improvements
-If I extended this project, I would consider adding:
-- A chat sidebar
-- More item sets or themed game modes
-- A lightweight database like SQLite
-- Sound effects + animations
-- Admin controls for custom item sets
----

 # Final Notes
-This README is intentionally structured to provide both a quick high-level overview (useful for anyone scanning the repository) and a deeper behind-the-scenes explanation of how the system works from my perspective as the developer.
-The game runs fully automatically once deployed, with Azure Vision determining correctness and the server orchestrating all player interactions, round transitions, skip voting, leaderboard management, and real-time synchronization.
+This README is intentionally structured to provide both a quick high-level overview as well as a deeper behind-the-scenes explanation of how the system works from my perspective as the developer.
+The game runs fully automatically once deployed, with Azure Vision determining correctness and the server informing all player interactions, round transitions, skip voting, leaderboard management, and real-time synchronization.